Madoff trustee recoups nearly $500 million more for customers

-NEW YORK Former customers of Bernard Madoff may soon recover an additional $496.8 million (317.46 million pounds) as a result of a settlement with two "feeder funds" that was announced on Monday by the trustee liquidating the swindler's firm.
+NEW YORK Former customers of Bernard Madoff may soon recover an additional $496.8 million as a result of a settlement with two "feeder funds" that was announced on Monday by the trustee liquidating the swindler's firm.

 The settlement, with the Herald Fund SPC and Primeo Fund, both based in the Cayman Islands, is one of the largest obtained by the trustee, Irving Picard, since the failure of Bernard L. Madoff Investment Securities LLC in December 2008.